inspector-repl/inspector/README.md

 [Architecture](https://dl.thalheim.io/NZkYAQMe9Rj2zirgQlJrlA/Inspector-Architecture.html)

-**EXPERIMENTAL** Inspector is product of 3-day hackathon at Microsoft in 2017.
+**EXPERIMENTAL** Inspector is a product of a 3-day hackathon at Microsoft in 2017.
 It may no work in all environments yet and have subtle bugs.

 ## Build